Summer break is here!

 You can’t conquer everything at once, but you can start.
 For older kids, it would definitely be possible to pick two areas to address and do a 20 or even 30 minute practice time.
 For younger kids, I would stick to one.
 But it’s up to you!

 3. Choose a time that works for you, and then jump in!
 If your kids are at home, first thing in the morning or right after lunch is a great time for practice.
-If your kids are in school, right after dinner may be a good time.
+If your kids are in a camp or day program while you work, then right after dinner may be a good time.

-After a week we’ll have spent 50 minutes practicing a skill, and we’ll already be seeing some results.
+After a week, you’ll have spent 50 minutes practicing a skill, and you will already be seeing some results!

 Here are some helpful resources for learning at home!